aburrell/ocbpy/docs/ocb_datasets.rst

 routines in :py:mod:`ocbpy.ocb_correction`.
 More information about the method behind the identification of these boundaries and their offset can be found in the articles listed in :ref:`cite-ampere`.
 Recommended selection criteria are included as defaults in the :py:class:`~ocbpy.OCBoundary` class.

+.. _bound-data-dmsp-ssj:

 DMSP SSJ
 --------